Our Team

 Qualifications

-• Bachelor’s degree in business administration, accounting, human resources or related field
+• Bachelor’s in Accounting or other related field preferred

-• Highest level of accuracy and attention to detail, high productivity and commitment to excellence
+• Attention to detail, high productivity and concern for accuracy and excellence

 As an integral part of the NCBF team, this salaried exempt position participates fully in the production and execution of Festival events.
 This requires flexibility to be available evenings and weekends and to work additional hours during peak periods.

-The National Cherry Blossom Festival is an Equal Opportunity Employer (EOE).
+The National Cherry Blossom Festival is an Equal Opportunity Employer.

 INTERNSHIPS